pidorpidorasgovno/luna-EXP/README.md

-# luna-EXP
+# Luna-EXP
-luna exploit for roblox
+Luna exploit for roblox
+Download a file and extract it, then open a file called "luna", open your roblox or bloxtrap and inject it!
+Now you're ready for getting fun with your scripts!